MauricioSalazare/multi-copula/README.md

 ```

 ## Electricity consumption application
-The package can be used to simulate daily electrical consumption profiles for low voltage and medium
+The package can be used to simulate daily electrical consumption profiles (active and reactive power) for
-voltage networks.
+low voltage and medium voltage networks.

-The daily load profile is a modelled with a copula where each time step is one stochastic variable. i.e., $`\sqrt{3x-1}+(1+x)^2`$
+In this application, the daily load profile (15-minute resolution) is modeled with a copula where each time step
+is a stochastic variable. i.e., $`x_1, \ldots, x_{96}`$.
+Additionally, the model has an extra variable representing
+the annual energy consumption ($`w`$) in GWh.
+Therefore, the copula model represents a probability distribution of
+the form $`f(x_1, \ldots, x_{96}, w)`$.

+The idea is to generate consistent daily profiles depending on the increase in annual energy consumption.
+In other
+words, to create profiles conditioned to the variable $`w`$ to a specific value of annual energy consumption
+$`\hat{w}`$.
+That means a conditioned copula model of the form $`f(x_1, \ldots, x_{96}| w=\hat{w})`$.
-Example of generated profiles conditioned to a yearly energy [consumption](https://github.com/MauricioSalazare/multi-copula/tree/master/examples/images/writer_test_profiles.gif).
+The following simulation is an example of generated profiles conditioned to different annual energy consumption values.
+The annual values are highlighted with a <span style="color:cyan">*cyan*</span> line in the subplot colorbar.
+The three rows of subplots show different types of electricity consumption.

 <p align="center">
 <img src="https://github.com/MauricioSalazare/multi-copula/blob/master/examples/images/writer_test_profiles.gif?raw=true" width="600" height="700" />